CalebEverett/caleb-keyrock-task/README.md

 ### General Approach

-1. Receive a request with symbol and limit properties
+1. Receive a request with symbol and levels properties
 1. Validate the symbol to be included is in the intersection of the available symbols from each exchange.
 1. Fetch orderbook snapshots from exchanges - deserializing json to a Snapshot struct, which is a vec of bids, a vec of asks and last_updated_id.
 Bids and asks are [f64; 2].
 The exchanges are determined by an ExchangeType enum, currently with just Binance (US) and Bitstamp as variants, but everything is set up to be able to accommodate a variable number of exchanges with just the addition of another variant and associated deserializer.
 1. Insert snapshots into Orderbook struct.
 Orderbook struct consists of price_points which is a vec of PricePoint structs, which are a bids hashmap and an asks hashmap.
-The hashmaps are <ExchangeType, Amount>, where Amount is a u64.
+The hashmaps are <ExchangeType, Quantity>, where Quantity is a u64.
 The capacity of the price_point vec is determined by a min_price, a max_price and the number of decimal places to include in the prices.
 The min_ask and max_bid are updated as bids and asks are inserted.
 1. Update orderbook from map of streams for each exchange websocket book diff endpoint.
 1. Create Summary message.
-Iterate through orderbook bids starting with max_bid, decrementing and creating Levels from hashmaps until the number specified by limit have been collected.
+Iterate through orderbook bids starting with max_bid, decrementing and creating Levels from hashmaps until the number specified by levels have been collected.
 Iterate through order book asks, incrementing starting with min_ask.
    Send summary message

 The orderbook structure was inspired by [rust-orderbook](https://github.com/brettfazio/orderbook).